-Representation of numerous banks and thrifts and financial holding companies in connection with significant compliance matters, enforcement actions and transition issues relating to the implementation of Dodd-Frank
+Representation of numerous financial institutions and financial services companies in connection with significant regulatory compliance matters, enforcement actions and transition issues relating to the implementation of Dodd-Frank and Basel III

 Representation of private equity funds in connection with numerous non-control investments in bank and thrift holding companies involving capital commitments ranging from $40 million to $1.5 billion

-Representation of thrift holding companies in connection with acquisitions, and transition to supervision by the Federal Reserve
+Representation of thrift holding companies in connection with the acquisitions, and transition to supervision by the Federal Reserve

 Representation of banks in transactions involving the sale or purchase of secured loan portfolios

 Representation of private equity funds in connection with investments in acquisition vehicles focused on acquiring assets and deposits of failed depository institutions using a shelf-charter structure

 Representation of private equity funds in connection with investments in financial services businesses including investments in asset management businesses and regulated trust operations

 Representation of bank holding companies in connection with their reorganization after the failure of its bank subsidiary

 Representation of money center banks in connection with the restructuring of credit facilities to financially distressed bank and thrift holding companies